 Statistical Approaches to Pay Equity Issues: A Q&A with Affiliate Anthony LoSasso

-In this Q&A, Principal Mark Gustafson and Tony LoSasso, Professor in Health Policy and Administration at the University of Illinois at Chicago, discuss the recent wave of litigation and publicity related to alleged pay disparities, and the challenges companies face in accurately assessing their own pay practices.
+In this Q&A, Managing Principal Mark Gustafson and Anthony LoSasso, Professor and Driehaus Fellow at DePaul University, discuss the recent wave of litigation and publicity related to alleged pay disparities, and the challenges companies face in accurately assessing their own pay practices.

 Mr. Gustafson: It is well known that companies face the possibility of discrimination lawsuits whenever there are pay disparities between employees of different gender, race, age, etc. Beyond the scope of such litigation, are there other reasons for companies to address pay disparities?

 Professor LoSasso: Yes.
 First, if a company is underpaying employees of a particular demographic, it may be hard to attract and retain quality employees.